-If you are looking for software that looks similar to vBulletin and is open source and free, MyBB is a great vBulletin alternative for you.
+If you are looking for software that looks similar to vBulletin and is open source and free, MyBB is an excellent vBulletin alternative for you.
 More actively developed, unlike phpBB which has been stuck at phpBB3 for quite some time now.

 If you are using WordPress and needs a well-integrated forum, BBPress makes sense but not otherwise.

-There are very few large forums using BBPress and even the top 100 list of BBPress forums has not been updated since October 2010.
+There are very few large forums using BBPress, and even the top 100 list of BBPress forums hasn’t been updated since October 2010.

-There were few forums in the past that started with SMF and moved over to vBulletin 3.x and found vBulletin was quite slow when compared to SMF back then.
+Few forums in the past started with SMF and moved over to vBulletin 3.x and found vBulletin was quite slow when compared to SMF back then.

-Invision power board had a golden opportunity to provide a good alternative to vBulletin 4.x CMS and to vBulletin blog because they had those products ready but I think they have missed the train.
+Invision power board had a golden opportunity to provide an excellent alternative to vBulletin 4.x CMS and vBulletin blog because they had the products ready, but I think the development of IPB hasn’t come along and so they have missed the train now.

-Developing an addon is a real pain which makes it not so obvious choice among developers community to recommended it to their clients.
+To Develop an addon in IPB is a pain which makes it not so obvious choice among developers community to be a choice of vBulletin alternatives to their clients.

-I had developed an addon for a client and as it went live, needed a small change in it but to my surprise, there is no way anyone can edit it on the live site.
+I had developed an addon for a client and needed a small change in it, but to my surprise, there is no way anyone can edit it on the live site.

-The only option is to do that change on a development site and reinstall the addon again which is quite a pain.
+The only option left with me was to do the changes on my development site and reinstall the addon for my client.

 PunBB, FluxBB, MiniBB are PHP based open source forum software.

-Very slow development with not very large acceptance and community around them either due to the availability of phpBB, MyBB and SMF.
+Very slow progress without aggressive acceptance within the community due to the availability of phpBB, MyBB, and SMF.

-PunBB 1.2 and FluxBB 1.2 are identical and from the same source and there is very little each of them has made after 1.2 version.
+PunBB 1.2 and FluxBB 1.2 are identical and from the same source and it is very little each has to offer after 1.2 version.